 Executive Director, DGIF

-Virginia’s Sport Fish Program and You
+Virginia’s Sport fish Program and you

-Anglers like you make it possible for Virginia to enjoy exceptional fishing and boating opportunities.
+Anglers and boaters like you make it possible for Virginia to enjoy exceptional fishing and boating opportunities.
 Through the Federal Aid in Sport Fish Restoration Program, you help the Virginia Department of Game and Inland Fisheries and Virginia Marine Resources Commission make fishing and boating even better each time you buy a fishing reel, fishing lure, trolling motor, or gas for your boat because a portion of the federal tax goes to the Sport Fish Restoration Program.

 Virginia annually receives about $5 million of that money, which pays 75 percent of many of the fish management and boating access projects that improve your angling pleasure.